proxmox/proxmox-datacenter-manager/docs/views.rst

   - `storage`: A Proxmox VE storage

-- The `resource-pool` filter allows you to include or exclude only resources that are located in a specifc resource pool-name
+- The `resource-pool` filter allows you to include or exclude only resources that are located in a specific resource pool-name.
-- The `tag` filter allows you filtering resources that are tagged with a specific tag-name.
+- The `tag` filter allows you to filter resources that are tagged with a specific tag-name.
-- The `remote` filter allows you filtering resources located on a specific remote.
+- The `remote` filter allows you to filter resources located on a specific remote.
-- The `resource=id` filter allows you filtering resources with an specific id.
+- The `resource-id` filter allows you to filter resources with a specific ID.

-Each filter can be prefixed with an `<match-behvaior>:` prefix, but currently there is only the `exact` matching behavior available, this is also the default.
+Each filter can be prefixed with an optional `<match-behavior>:` prefix.
+Currently there is only the `exact` matching behavior available.
+This behavior is the default if no prefix is provided.

 Customizable Dashboard
 ----------------------

 You can create customizable dashboards for a views from a set of pre-defined widgets.
-Only resources matching your include minus the ones matching your exclude filters will be considered for these widgets to be shown.
+Only resources matching your include minus the ones matching your exclude filters will be displayed in these widgets.

 Access Control